Industrial Revolution 4.0

-Began in Britain during the 10th century, and spread to the rest of the world.
+Began in Britain during the 10th century and spread to the rest of the world.
 This was the transition from old to new manufacturing processes which took place between the years 1760 and 1840.
-Using steam as a source of energy experience of a time which electricity was not a common luxury and the introduction of public electricity.
-It was the dawn of some of the most used innovations even in the present such as the telephone, the perfected light bulb etc.
+Using steam as a source of energy during a time when electricity was not a common luxury.
+It was the beginning of some of the most utilized innovations even in the present - such as the telephone, the perfected light bulb etc.

 During the periods 1870-1914, while the first revolution focused on the growth of industries such as coal, iron, railroads and textiles, the second revolution was an illustration was an expansion of the electricity, petroleum and steel.
 This period was the first experience of a time which electricity was not a common luxury and the introduction of public electricity.
 It was the dawn of some of the most used innovations even in the present such as the telephone, the perfected light bulb etc.

 The sustainable era of distributed capitalism, hundreds of millions of people produce their own source of renewable energy, the “digital” era.
 1969, The second half of the 20th century witnessed a completely new type of energy which is Nuclear energy.
 The rise of electronics, with transistors and microprocessors to telecommunications and computers.
 The revolution which miniaturized material which would allow humans to step into the space for research and bio technology, causing a rise in high-level automation in the market.